F1rePowered/webcoding/README.md

-Github repo for a uni HTML project.
+Github repo for a uni HTML/CSS project.